 After a leisurely breakfast, sail an hour and a half to Sawmill Beach in Cid Harbour.
 Hidden between Cid Island and the western side of Whitsunday Island, this is one of the Whitsunday’s few all-weather anchorages with many moorings in its protected bays and beaches.

 Head out to Heart Reef on a pre-booked sea plane, which takes you from your anchorage to a remote and protected lagoon for snorkeling and coral viewing.
-If you’ve rather stay on land, follow the track from Sawmill Beach to Dugong Beach and try climbing Whitsunday Peak.
+If you would rather stay on land, follow the track from Sawmill Beach to Dugong Beach and try climbing Whitsunday Peak.

 Head north through the Whitsunday Passage and anchor in Bauer Bay, near South Molle Island.
 Take in spectacular views of the Whitsunday Passage and Molle Channel on one of the many graded bushwalks through South Molle National Park.
 Celebrate your last island night at South Molle resort, with a seafood buffet and dazzling sequin-covered entertainment.